 | Long trip or remote work | 10-15 days | 20 GB or unlimited data |

-How to activate your Dubai eSIM with the QR
+How to activate your Dubai eSIM with the QR code

-- Upon landing in the UAE, activate mobile data for the eSIM profile and turn on data roaming for THAT profile (not your home one).
+- Upon landing in the UAE, activate the mobile data for the eSIM profile and turn on data roaming for THAT profile (not your home one).

 - Wait a few seconds for it to connect to the Etisalat or du network, and you're good to go.